 The Facilities Management Department (FM) maintains College buildings, structures, and grounds.
-FM personnel regularly inspect campus facilities and make repairs affecting safety and security.
+FM personnel are responsible for inspecting campus facilities and making repairs that affect safety and security.
 FM staff members, with the help of Campus Safety officers, respond to reports of potential safety hazards.